team-alembic/ash_authentication/documentation/tutorials/magic-links.md

 # ...
 ```

+### Registration Enabled

+When registration is enabled, signing in with magic is a _create_ action that upserts the user by email.
+This allows a user who does not exist to request a magic link and sign up with one action.

+### Registration Disabled (default)

+When registration is disabled, signing in with magic link is a _read_ action.

-## Create and email sender and email template
+## Create an email sender and email template

 Inside `/lib/example/accounts/user/senders/send_magic_link.ex`